 *Subject to 2 term limit effective 2017

-MEETINGS - The Board meets once a month, generally on the second Saturday.
+MEETINGS - The Board meets once a month.

 PATTI FRESCH - Patti became a Board member in 2013.
 She is a past member of Women Civic were she served as secretary for several terms, and various other service clubs in the Sandusky area.
 She is an island resident and is committed to keeping Kelleys Island history alive.
 She is a previous owner of the Island House and has worked on Kelleys Island as a bar tender for many years.
 She and Steve James maintain a greenhouse on the Island and provide produce year round.
 She has three children and four grandchildren who continue to make history on the island and loves the phrase "The past is how we got here"!